tumtumtum/Shaolinq/README.md

 ```

-Print the names all people whos best friends' name is Steve
+Print the names all people who have a bestfriend who has a bestfriend whos name is "Steve"

 ```csharp